-Generating Facility: all equipment and facilities comprising the IC's Facility located in the City of California, as disclosed by the IC in its IR, as may have been amended during the Interconnection Study process, as summarized below:
+Generating Facility: all equipment and facilities comprising the IC's Forte Energy Storage Generating Facility located in the City of Fontana, California, as disclosed by the IC in its IR, as may have been amended during the Interconnection Study process, as summarized below:

-&lt;sup>2 Charging Capacity: The load associated with the storage component of a Generating Facility charged from the Distribution System that is used for later redelivery of the associated energy, net of Resource losses, to the Distribution System.
+2 Charging Capacity: The load associated with the storage component of a Generating Facility charged from the Distribution System that is used for later redelivery of the associated energy, net of Resource losses, to the Distribution System.
 Charging Capacity does not include load that is subject to SCE's retail tariff.